Oil rig counts rose

 The US oil rig count was 325, nine more than in the previous week, according to data released by Baker Hughes (BHI) for the week ending June 3, 2016.
 Crude oil production fell by 10.0% from its peak in June 2015, according to weekly data.
 On June 7, 2016, crude oil prices were ~53.0% below their highs from June 20, 2014.
 Since then, crude oil prices have started to fall due to oversupply.

 Rig count and crude oil prices

-Why the rig count is important for oil-weighted stocks
+Why the rig count is important to oil-weighted stocks

-Upstream companies’ reductions in capital expenditure have resulted in a lower rig count and a fall in US crude oil production.
-If the rig count bottoms out and starts to rise again, it will indicate that upstream companies are starting to increase their drilling activities.
+Upstream companies’ reduction in capital expenditure has resulted in a lower rig count and a drop in US crude oil production.
+Crude oil production is down ~10.0% from its peak of 9.6 million barrels per day in June 2015, according to weekly data.
+If the rig count bottoms out and starts to rise again, it will be an indication that upstream companies are starting to increase drilling activity again.
 This could eventually result in higher crude oil production.

-Higher production will weigh on crude oil prices.
-This could be an important factor for oil-weighted stocks such as Synergy Resources (SYRG), Carrizo Oil & Gas (CRZO), Bonanza Creek Energy (BCEI), and Halcon Resources (HK).
+Higher production will weigh on crude oil prices and could be an important factor for oil-weighted stocks such as Synergy Resources (SYRG), Carrizo Oil & Gas (CRZO), Bonanza Creek Energy (BCEI), and Halcon Resources (HK).